disk91/helium-etl/README.md

 ### Helium Off-chain Poc extractor

-This project aim to extract the data coming from off-PoC helium foundation and build information about hotposts health.
+This project aim to extract the data coming from off-PoC helium foundation and build information about hotspots health.
 It also moves data into a MongoDb Database for later research on it.

 The choice of MongoDB allows to create a scalable architecture with sharding and mirroring to avoid having too large single tenant DB as we have with postgresql.